judahkrug/F1Insights/README.md

 2. Configure settings in `src/config.py`:
     - Set `collect_new_data` to True to fetch new race data
-    - Adjust model training years
+    - Adjust model training/testing years
     - Modify metric weights for driver rankings

 3. Run the analysis: